Bioconductor/BBS/Doc/Prepare-Ubuntu-20.04-HOWTO.md

     cd
     git clone https://github.com/bioconductor/BBS

+#### Temporarily disable propagation

+Propagation is documented in a separate document: Set-up-propagation-HOWTO.md

+Until we've set it up, we need to comment out the `export BBS_OUTGOING_MAP=...` line in `~/BBS/3.14/bioc/nebbiolo2/config.sh`.

+One visible effect of doing this is that the daily build reports generated by the `postrun.sh` script won't have the little LEDs in the rightmost column indicating propagation status.

+Note that the change is only temporary (don't commit it!), until we've set up propagation of the 3.14 software packages.

 #### Edit non_target_repos.txt

 Only if we are a few weeks before the next Bioconductor release (Spring or